vicc/chameleon/README.md

 * *Objects stored in a `UIView` that is located on top another `UIView`.*
 * *`UIStatusBarStyle`(In the mean time, use the status bar methods provided above).*

+##Special Thanks
+Huge thanks to the following people for helping make Chameleon possible (seriously).

+* **Asia Kwan** *(Wondering where the super awesome name idea for this framework came from?
+Thank her awesome mind!
+Not only did she pitch many ideas and suggestions, but she also reworded the entire documentation on here to make it more clear, concise, and eloquent).*

+* **[Saul López](https://twitter.com/SaaauuuuL)** *(MIT Genius.
+He aided with several algorithms, including color difference formulas and euclidian distances).*

+* **[Marlon López](https://twitter.com/marlonmaxmm)** *(King Beta Tester.
+He filtered ideas and tested the framework in its various stages.
+S/O: Thanks for all the time you dedicated to listening about this)!*

+* **[Ahmet Sulek](https://twitter.com/ahmetsulek)**  *(Chameleon was inspired by my constant use of [FlatUIColors](http://flatuicolors.com) which is an awesome project that Ahmet built.
+Half of the colors used in Chameleon stemmed from his project!).*

+## 📝 To Do List
+*No particular order.*
+* ~~Cocoapod Support~~
+* Update Sample App
+* Xcode In-App Documentation
+* Swift Version
+* Color Scheme From Images
+* Flatify Support for other Controllers
+* UIAppearance Convenience Methods
+* Switch from RGB values over to HSB